tylerlong/glip-hubot-t/README.md

 ## Install software

-Download the source code and run:
+Download the source code, then:

 ```
 npm install